Submitting a Job on Quest

-If you're connecting to Quest using SSH via a terminal program, then you need to make sure to enable X-forwarding when you connect by using the -X option:
+If you're connecting to Quest using SSH via a terminal program, then you need to make sure to enable X-forwarding when you connect to Quest by using the -Y option:

 If you use FastX to connect instead, then X-forwarding will be enabled by default in the GNOME terminal.

-For an interactive job with a GUI component, you will need to use the “-X” flag for msub that allows for X tunneling from Quest to your desktop display.
+For an interactive job with a GUI component, you will need to use the --x11 flag for srun that allows for X tunneling from Quest to your desktop display.
 For example:

 srun --x11 --account=p12345 -N 1 -n 4 --partition=short --mem=12G --time=01:00:00 --pty bash -l